 Enjoy snorkeling or diving the reefs to see colorful fish and marine life, walk the rainforests to see fantastic wildlife, and explore the Mayan ruins for a look back at this once great civilization.

+There are some fantastic rainforest tours in Belize to combine accommodation, activities, tours and meals.
 Choose from different rainforest and coastal lodges as a comfortable base to enjoy delicious food and to explore what Belize has to offer.
 Experience a range of activities and decide on a relaxing vacation, an adventurous getaway, or immerse yourself in nature and wildlife.

 For some recommended lodges in Belize, you can see our suggestions here.